Welcome to the website of BonPasse Exoneration

 as a Dispute Resolution firm, the services were expanded in September

 2009 when Morrison became a Licensed Private Investigator in Maine and the mission was transformed again in December 2009 to focus exclusively on exoneration services for the wrongfully convicted.
-It became a non-profit in 2010 and will be seeking 501(c)(3) status in 2013.
+It became a non-profit in 2010.

 For now, the website consists of four sections, with tabs, above: